PakornBank/portfolio/README.md

 # Portfolio

-This is my portfolio website created using HTML, React and styled-components, and deployed by netlify.
+This is my portfolio website created using React, and deployed by netlify.
+This is one of my projects done while I'm learning React.